-Beadead Bracelets or Necklaces
+Beads!
+Bracelets Or Necklaces

 If you are able to find a portable magnet set, they are light and easy to carry and you don’t lose bits.
-We have something like the Lewo Wooden Kids Educational Toys Magnetic Easel Set..
+We have something like the Lewo Wooden Kids Educational Toys Magnetic Easel Set.
 This set looks like it would be good for older children, Magnetic Blocks Building Set.

 Medibag 117 Piece Kid Friendly First Aid Kit is complete with a box of band-aids, cotton balls, tape, and cotton buds and bandages for your toddler to fix-up her doll or stuffed animal.
 Wrapping legs or arms in bandages is good for their fine motor skills.
-Alternatively, you can buy a real ready-mademedical kit.
+Alternatively, you can buy a real ready-made medical kit.

-Create a small album of photographs to look at and bring it out for the first time on the flight.
+If we have time before we travel, we put together a small album of photographs to look at and bring it out for the first time on the flight.
 Kids love looking at themselves at different ages, doing different things.
 This also works well if you are going to be away for a while, to remember grandparents, pets, etc.

 You can also get really great ones on Amazon.
 Here are some of our favorites.